cedricdomingo/MACE-Simple-Search-Engine/README.md

 # MACE-Simple-Search-Engine
-A simple search engine built using Python 3.11 that implements TF-IDF weighting, page ranking, and cosine vector similarity, and utilizes NLTK libraries for tokenization and stemming.
-[M]ade by [A]llen [Ce]dric Domingo.
+A simple search engine built using Python 3.11 that indexes files saved in a local folder, and searches for relevant results within the files given a search query.
+This search engine implements TF-IDF weighting, page ranking, and cosine vector similarity, and utilizes NLTK libraries for tokenization and stemming.
+The files used for this example are taken from the Usenet 20 newsgroups dataset, which comprises of around 18,000 newsgroups posts on 20 topics.
+For fasting indexing times for the purpose of demonstration, the dataset has been reduced to 10,000 files, however, the search engine is indexing hundreds of thousands of files. [**M**]ade by [**A**]llen [**Ce**]dric Domingo.

 ## Project Description
 The search engine searches for a query in a list of documents (files in a folder) and assigns each matching document with a TF-IDF weighted ranking.
 The search engine uses the Python library NTLK (Natural Language Toolkit) to implement a tokenizer and word stemmer, which improves the accuracy of the search results.
 The final project uses TF-IDF ranking, indexing, and cosine similarity to provide relevant and accurate search results.